julesjazz/grapefruitlab/content/print/pity-fear.md

 **Mia:**
 Well comment on it *less*.
 I’m trying to develop a *rapport*.

 I mean it’s been, what?
 Four hundred years since Shakespeare?
 There’s a global pandemic, we’re finally back to live theater, but… It’s just me up here?
 With accompaniment, but still.
 Aristotle would not be impressed. *There is a type of manly valor*, he says, *but valor in a woman, or unscrupulous cleverness is inappropriate.*

 And if you look up “Hero” — I know, I know, Miriam Webster, right? — a Hero is *the chief male character in a book, play, or movie*.
 And the first example is *a war hero.* Which… I was in a fight once.
 Like a physical… altercation.
 In middle school.
 A kid slapped me, and I fell down.
+Cried for a while.
 That's the whole story, really.

 But there is a thing — does this happen to you?
 When people hear I’m trans — see me on stage or whatever — they tell me that I'm *brave*.
-Like simply being trans in public, our very existence is some heroic feat.
+Like simply existing in public as a trans woman is some heroic feat.
 I know they mean well, but it's weird, right?

 **Josie:**
 I always hear that movie cliche: *You've got a lot of nerve, showing your face after what you've done.*